searleser97/mkcpr/README.md

 ```shell
 python mkcpr [CONFIG FILE PATH]
 ```
-The above command will generate a Tex file, which can be compiled with any Tex compiler of your preference.
+The above command will generate a Tex file, which can be compiled with any online or local Tex compiler of your preference.

 ## Configuration File Options